prosthetichead/printBed/README.md

 https://github.com/prosthetichead/printBed/assets/1934681/57e1357a-4d37-4f53-916a-a306a1a6e82a

 ## Contributing :thumbsup:
-While this is a personal project contributions to PrintBed are welcome!
+While this is a personal project contributions to printBed are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please submit an issue or pull request on GitHub.

 ## License :scroll:
 This project is licensed under the [MIT License](LICENSE).